pierre-vassoilles/symfony2-sonata-base-project/README.md

 Before starting coding, make sure that your local system is properly configured for Symfony.

-Execute the `check.php` script from the command line:
+Execute the `symfony_requirements` script from the command line:

-    php app/check.php
+    bin/symfony_requirements

 Access the `config.php` script from a browser: